EduardoZepeda/coffee-bytes-hugo/content/posts/que-es-y-para-que-me-sirve-docker/index.en.md

 To avoid falling into the vile hands of computer science purists I will quote the differences between virtual machine and container as they are in the [official Docker website](https://www.docker.com/resources/what-container), and I will entrust myself to the good knowledge of its editors:

-## Containers are not the same as virtual machines
+## Differences between containers and virtual machines

 ### Container